HEA - Blackcurrants

 Volume = 1,000L

 Individual quick frozen.
-Exports were worth $3.5 million in 2022, a 4% decrease from 2020.
-China and Japan are the largest markets for IQF blackcurrants representing 66% and 31% of value respectively.
-A higher value per tonne is achieved for product exported to Japan ($4,819/tonne) than to China ($3,143/tonne).
-The value of other markets fluctuates year on year.
-The average value for IQF blackcurrants increased 27% from $2,790/tonne in 2020 to $3,543/tonne in 2022.
+Exports were worth $5.2 million in 2024, a 50% increase from 2022.
+China and Japan are the largest markets for IQF blackcurrants representing 59% and 39% of value respectively.
+A higher value per tonne is achieved for product exported to Japan ($5,423/tonne) than to China ($4,770/tonne).
+The value of other markets fluctuates year on year with no product sent to some markets in different years.
+The average value for IQF blackcurrants increased 41% from $3,543/tonne in 2022 to $5,006/tonne in 2024.

 Market